 Colorectal Cancer Screening

-There are approximately 140,250 new cases of colorectal cancer annually in the United States.
-The risk of being diagnosed with colon cancer is substantially increased if an individual has a family history of colorectal cancer, especially in the well-defined inherited cases of familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).
+There are about 150,000 new cases of colorectal cancer diagnosed in the United States each year.
+The risk of being diagnosed with colon cancer is greatly increased if you hve a family history of colorectal cancer, especially in the well-defined inherited cases of familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).

 How can we find these pre-cancerous polyps or early cancers?
 With screening tests.
-Today there are a number of tests available to screen for colorectal cancers, but not all tests are created equal.
-Patient preference, test availability, and cost all play a role in choosing the best test for an individual.
+There are a few tests used to screen for colorectal cancers.
+Patient preference, test availability, and cost all play a role in choosing the best test for a person.
+It is important to talk with your health care provider about when to start routine screening and what method may be best for you given your risk factors.
 The American Cancer Society (ACS), the US Multi-Society Task Force on Colorectal Cancer (USMSTF), and the American College of Radiology have developed guidelines for screening, utilizing the available tests including when and how often to perform them.
-Let’s review what tests are available, how they are performed and how well they work.
+Let’s review what tests are available, how they are performed, and how well they work.

 Screening with Stool Testing

 Stool testing is broken into two groups; those that test for the presence of blood and those that identify abnormal DNA present in cancer or precancerous polyps.
-One limitation of both of these types of tests is that they are most successful in detecting cancers or larger, advanced polyps (polyps on their way to cancer).
-They are not good at detecting the smaller, pre-cancerous polyps that other available tests can detect.
+One limitation of both of these types of tests is they are not good at detecting the smaller, pre-cancerous polyps than other available tests can detect.
+They are most successful in detecting cancer or larger, advanced polyps (polyps on their way to cancer).

 Fecal Occult Blood Testing